Luigi Lanzi: Biography

-In archaeology his great achievement was Saggio di lingua Etrusca (1789), followed by Saggio delle lingue d' Italia in 1806.
+In archaeology, his great achievement was Saggio di lingua Etrusca (1789), followed by Saggio delle lingue d' Italia in 1806.
 In his 1806 memoir on the so-called Etruscan vases Dei vasi antichi dipinti volgarmente chiamati Etruschi, Lanzi rightly perceived their Greek origin and characters.
-What was true of the antiquities would be true also, he argued, of the Etruscan language, and the object of the Saggio di lingua Etrusca was to prove that this language must be related to that of the neighboring peoples: Romans, Umbrians, Oscans and Greeks.
+What was true of the antiquities would be true also, he argued, of the Etruscan language, and the object of the Saggio di lingua Etrusca was to prove that this language must be related to that of the neighbouring peoples: Romans, Umbrians, Oscans and Greeks.

 He was allied with Ennio Quirino Visconti in his great but never accomplished plan of illustrating antiquity altogether from existing literature and monuments.
 His notices of ancient sculpture and its various styles appeared as an appendix to the Saggio di lingua Etrusca, and arose out of his minute study of the treasures then added to the Florentine collection from the Villa Medici.
 The abuse he met with from later writers on the Etruscan language led Corssen to protest in the name of his real services to philology and archaeology.

 Among his other productions was an edition of Hesiod's Works and Days, with valuable notes, and a translation in terza rima.
 Begun in 1785, it was recast and completed in 1808.
 The list of his works closes with his Opere sacre, a series of treatises on spiritual subjects.